LindaNSIP/usecases/docs/gradebook/howto.md

 Steps:

-a.
-Third party app processes information and generates accounts for
-    staff and students, organised by teaching group.
+1. Third party app processes information and generates accounts for staff and students, organised by teaching group.
-b.
-Staff uses third party app to create classroom assessment tasks.
+2. Staff uses third party app to create classroom assessment tasks.
-c.
-Staff uses third party app to assign classroom assessment
-    tasks to students in a teaching group.
+3. Staff uses third party app to assign classroom assessment tasks to students in a teaching group.
-d.
-Students use third party app to perform classroom
+4. Students use third party app to perform classroom assessment tasks.
-    assessment tasks.
-e.
-Third party app creates descriptions of the classroom
-    assessment tasks created.
+5. Third party app creates descriptions of the classroom assessment tasks created.
-f.
-Third party app creates descriptions of the results that
-    students achieved when performing the classroom assessment tasks.
+6. Third party app creates descriptions of the results that students achieved when performing the classroom assessment tasks.